akto-api-security/Documentation/getting-started/aws-ssl.md

-# Add subdomain to Akto on AWS
+# Custom subdomain on Akto on AWS

 [Akto](https://www.akto.io/) creates a load balancer for your akto dashboard.
 You can put this dashboard behind your organization's subdomain for easier access across teams.
 Moreover, adding SSL certificate make the dashboard more secure.